WhimsicalCoder/DBI/README.md

 Total Budget is the overall budget allocated for the campaign.
 Total Days
 Total Days is the total number of days between the start and end dates of the campaign.
-Example
-If a campaign has a total budget of $10,000 and runs for 20 days, the daily budget target would be:

 How to Use